 Following the popular reception of the original Zombucks Series, a new collection was launched in 2023.
 The currency of the next apocalypse offers new designs based on today’s modern bullion coins that have become immensely popular with collections.
 Once again, the series will feature silver and copper options with a shared reverse design.

 Mintage: Each release will be minted to demand for approximately four months.
 At the end of that time, the final mintage for that design will be announced.
 No more rounds will be produced of each design after its 4-month mintage run.
+As each design concludes, we will announce the final mintage figures below:

 In the first series of Zombucks Rounds, historic US coin designs were reimagined to serve as the official currency of the zombie apocalypse.
 Everything from Saint-Gaudens Liberty, Walking Liberty, and the Mercury Dime to the Buffalo Nickel, Morgan Dollar, and Seated Liberty was reimagined for this incredible collection.
 The designs offered in this collection include: